MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/set-field-values-using-parameters-passed-form.md

  //Set Do not allow E-mails to "Do Not Allow".
  parameters["donotemail"] = "1";

- // Define the entity name to open the form
+ // Define the table name to open the form
  var entityFormOptions = {};
  entityFormOptions["entityName"] = "contact";